-The theory of Occultism holds man to be of a three-fold nature; a life principle, a plastic mediator, and a physical body.
+The theory of Occultism holds man to be of a three-fold nature: a life principle, a plastic mediator, and a physical body.
+Each of these divisions has its three aspects as shown in Chapter III.

-I. The life principle-intelligent, conscious

-and perceptive-is that which gives rise to the psycho-vibratory currents, those currents which, radiating from the Center of Spiritual Intelligence on the cerebro-spinal and ganglionic systems (see diagram 2, I E) produce the different functions of life in the internal viscera.
-This same life principle also interprets the inflowing currents from the organs at the surface-that stand as sentinels on the borders to report the contact of universal life.
+1. The life principle-intelligent, conscious and perceptive-is that which gives rise to the psycho-vibratory currents, those currents which, radiating from the Center of Spiritual Intelligence on the cerebro-spinal and ganglionic system (see diagram 2, IE), produce the different functions of life in the internal viscera.
+This same life-principle also interprets the inflowing currents from the organs at the surface-that stand as sentinels on the borders to report the contact of universal life.